ryedin/site/_posts/2016-10-19-botmetrics-enterprise-grade-deployment-on-aws.md

 ## Updating your Botmetrics App

-When future updates of Botmetrics lands, you can git pull the latest version from GitHub and run `convox deploy` to deploy the changes to your private infrastructure.
+When future updates of Botmetrics land, you can `git pull` the latest version from GitHub and run `convox deploy` to deploy the changes to your private infrastructure.

 ## Stay Connected

-If you want to talk bots, analytics or have questions we’re available [@getbotmetrics on Twitter](https://www.twittter.com/getbotmetrics) or by email: [hello@getbotmetrics.com](mailto:hello@getbotmetrics.com)
+If you want to talk bots, analytics or have questions we're available [@getbotmetrics on Twitter](https://www.twittter.com/getbotmetrics) or by email: [hello@getbotmetrics.com](mailto:hello@getbotmetrics.com).